+- a.
+In fireplaces

 - Chimney top.

 - Ash clean out door.

-- For freestanding installations
+- o.
+For freestanding installations

 - A hole in floor near stove rear terminating only in a ventilated crawl space.

 - A hole in the wall behind the stove.

 WHEN OUTSIDE AIR IS NOT USED